ACCLAIMED GLOBAL FUTURIST, TRENDCASTER, NY TIMES BEST-SELLING AUTHOR

-DuBravac is the author of the New York Times Best Seller Digital Destiny: How the New Age of Data Will Transform the Way We Work, Live, and Communicate (Regnery, 2015), which explores how the world’s mass adoption of digital technologies portends the beginning of a new era for humanity in the realms of economics, health, travel and culture.
+Dr. Shawn DuBravac is author of the New York Times Best Seller Digital Destiny: How the New Age of Data Will Transform the Way We Work, Live, and Communicate (Regnery, 2015), which explores how the world’s mass adoption of digital technologies portends the beginning of a new era for humanity in the realms of business, healthcare, finance, transportation and culture.

-DuBravac has been widely published on the topics of finance, economics and technology.
+DuBravac has been widely published on the topics of technology, finance and economics.
 His keen insights regarding the economic drivers of the global tech industry and future trends have made him a highly sought-after keynote speaker and commentator.
 DuBravac travels both internationally and domestically to meet with tech industry leaders and present on technology trends and the economy.
-In addition, his analysis has appeared in the Wall Street Journal, the New York Times, the Financial Times, the Los Angeles Times, Barron’s and on CNN, MSNBC and other media outlets.
+In addition, his analysis has appeared in The Wall Street Journal, The New York Times, Financial Times, Washington Post, Wired, Los Angeles Times, Barron’s and on-air with CNBC, Bloomberg, CBS and other media outlets.

-DuBravac shares many of his insights and ideas on Twitter at @shawndubravac.
+DuBravac shares his many insights and ideas at ShawnDuBravac.com and on Twitter at @shawndubravac.